- Spike Lee

 - Release Date

 Athenian playwright Aristophanes wrote comic satires long before Shakespeare borrowed from his sense of humor, political commentaries, and use of fantasy.
 Aristophanes was born in 446 BC and just fifteen years later the Peloponnesian War between Athens and Sparta broke out, lasting until 404 BC.
-For these formative years in Aristophanes life, he knew the horrors of war and bloodshed.
+For these formative years in Aristophanes’ life, he knew the horrors of war and bloodshed.
 Death was all around him.
 The so-called “Prince of Comedy” wrote about the war in nearly each of his plays, among them Lysistrata, about a woman who seeks to stop the Peloponnesian War by convincing women on both sides of the conflict to lead a nonviolent sex strike.
-In Chi-Raq, Spike Lee and co-writer Kevin Willmott (director of CSA: The Confederate States of America, from 2004) find a modern-day parallel in Chicago’s South Side, a sump of gang violence, gun-fetishism, and rampant machismo deriving from the perpetual motion of an uncaring system and a culture feeding on itself.
+In Chi-Raq, Spike Lee and co-writer Kevin Willmott (director of CSA: The Confederate States of America, from 2004) find a modern-day parallel in Chicago’s South Side, a sump of gang violence, gun-fetishism, and rampant machismo perpetuated by an uncaring system and a community feeding on itself.

 Lee’s most formally engaging and socially-minded film since Bamboozled (2000), this polemic satire is also the first feature to be released by Amazon Studios, which has devoted itself to working with important directors on less commercial fare.
 It’s a timely picture, having debuted in limited release just days after 14 people were gunned down at a San Bernardino holiday banquet.
 While normally such a ripped-from-the-headlines tragedy might limit the prospect of audiences rushing to see something like Chi-Raq, anger over gun violence in America is a requisite emotion for the film to be fully effective.
 Elsewhere, Chicago mayor Rahm Emanu has spoken out about his displeasure with the title itself—the term “Chi-Raq” refers to the volume of murders in Chicago outnumbering American casualties in Afghanistan and Iraq combined.
 But it wouldn’t be a great Spike Lee film if it didn’t make anyone mad.